ANTsX/ANTs/README.txt

 Homepage: http://www.picsl.upenn.edu/ANTS/

-Introduction -- ANTS is mostly a tool for computing smooth warps or mappings between images.
-It reads any image type that can be read by ITK, that is, jpg, tiff, hdr, nii,  nii.gz and probably more image types as well.
-For the most part, ANTS will output float images which you can convert to JPG or Byte with the ANTS ConvertToJpg or ImageMath tools.
+Introduction -- ANTS is a tool for computational neuroanatomy based on medical images.
+ANTS reads any image type that can be read by ITK (www.itk.org), that is, jpg, tiff, hdr, nii, nii.gz, mha/d and more image types as well.
+For the most part, ANTS will output float images which you can convert to other types with the ANTS ConvertImagePixelType tool.
 ImageMath has a bunch of basic utilities such as multiplication, inversion and many more advanced tools such as computation of the Lipschitz norm of a deformation field.
 ANTS programs may be called from the command line on almost any platform .... you can compile the code yourself or use the precompiled binaries for Windows (Vista), OSX (Darwin) or linux (32 bit or 64 bit).
 Download the binaries that are correct for you.
 If you are a naive user (not from a medical imaging background) then you might still find the tools here useful.
 Many of the operations available, for instance, in PhotoShop are available in ANTS and many more are available as well.
 For instance, ANTS tools may be useful in face mapping / morphing and also in generating animations from two different images, for instance, interpolating between frames in a movie.
 But, mainly, ANTS is useful for brain mapping, segmentation, measuring cortical thickness and in generating automated or semi-automated labeling of three-dimensional imagery (e.g. labeling hippocampus or cortical regions or lobes of the lung).
-Many prior-based segmentation possibilities are available in the Apocrita tool.
+Many prior-based segmentation possibilities are available in the Atropos tool, including three tissue segmentation, structure-specific segmentation and brain extracton.

 The ants.pdf file has more details and examples.

 New Stuff 1.7 :

-Now using SymmetricSecondOrderPixelType -- fixes bugs with Nifti I/O etc.
+Now using SymmetricSecondOrderPixelType -- fixes some DT bugs with Nifti I/O etc.

 This means our nii tensors have SYMMATRIX as intent (as with standard)

 Update in parameters for convergence and inversion -- aids performance.

 TensorToVector coloring --- also preliminary integration of vector field

+Speed up number one for the CC metric (number two coming later).

+Atropos !  new tool for segmentation.

+Nick's N4 bias correction tool (publication on the way).

+Updates to buildtemplateparallel that allow parallel use on multicore machines.

+Various utilities and a few improvements in usage.

 New Stuff 1.6 :